Social Messaging configuration guide

-- Navigating to “All Conversations” list, then navigating back to “My Conversations” list, may cause the Social Messaging buttons disappear (buttons: public/private toggle, link to DM, mention consumer).
+- Navigating to the “All Conversations” list, then navigating back to the “My Conversations” list, may cause the Social Messaging buttons to disappear (buttons: public/private toggle, link to DM, mention consumer).
 This is solved on page refresh, or focusing on a different conversation.
 Note: If you experience this bug, refresh your page, or navigate to a different conversation, then back to the conversation you need to reply to.

-- The public/private toggle button is not activated if the consumer has responded both publicly and privately in the conversation, until page refresh/select a different conversation and return to the current one.
+- The public/private toggle button is not activated if the consumer has responded both publicly and privately in the conversation until the page refresh/select a different conversation and returns to the current one.

 - The conversation source is not presented under the “All Conversations” table for Twitter.

 - Social Messaigng 1.0 (SocialConnect) customers:

-Step 1: Enable Social Messaging on your Conversational Cloud account - Contact your LivePerson representative in order to enable the feature on your Conversational Cloud account.
+Step 1: Enable Social Messaging on your Conversational Cloud account - Contact your LivePerson representative to enable the feature on your Conversational Cloud account.

-Step 2: Configure connectors and social media accounts - Follow the below steps in order to enable Facebook or Twitter for your account.
+Step 2: Configure connectors and social media accounts - Follow the below steps to enable Facebook or Twitter for your account.